 Zuckerberg’s big bet on this is that we will change what is considered normal to be public.
 The more people publicly speak about depression, crazy hobbies and taboo topics, the more we’ll perceive those discussions as normal.
 We want all the upside of being ever-connected.
 To get it, we’ll have to embrace the transparency that comes with it too.

 I think learning about the history of Facebook has long gone past just being interested in startups.
 It’s crucial for anyone to understand who’s on the platform – and that’s almost everyone.
-This book is a good account of it and the implications it has for society (and a nice counter-balance to the movie The Social Network, which has often been criticized for being too harsh, but good nonetheless).
+The Facebook Effect is a good account of it and the implications it has for society (and a nice counter-balance to the movie The Social Network, which has often been criticized for being too harsh, but good nonetheless).

 What else can you learn from the blinks?